Searchbreed

 very high

-Feeding a Australian Cattle Dog
+Feeding an Australian Cattle Dog

-High-energy herding breed. ~900-1,200 kcal/day.
-Active dogs need quality protein.
+High-energy herding breed.
+Calorie needs vary with size, sex, and workload; active dogs need quality protein.

 Key nutrients